kolitiri/christos-liontos/README.md

 # Online CV

-An online version of my CV hosted on Github Pages
+An online version of my CV hosted on Github Pages.